Boneyard Racers Production

 Boneyard Racers – The Film

-The creation of Boneyard Racers started with a random comment during the shooting of another film by the creative production team behind River City Television.
+The creation of Boneyard Racers started with a random comment during the shooting of another short film by the creative production team behind Brimstone Pictures (formerly River City Television).
 At the end of one of the main days of shooting the comedy film, Babageddon, Producer Preston Ewasiuk was chatting with Director David Heacock and Writer Neil Chase.
 It was a simple comment as people were getting in their cars that essentially presented his idea of; Wouldn’t it be cool to do a movie that was about racing hearses?
 Preston had some connections to the Western Canada Hearse Club through his work on the award winning Rutherford Manor Universe and Rutherford Manor Haunted House.
 Both David and Neil thought it was a good idea and everyone went home.
 Unknown to Preston at the time as everyone went home, David and Neil liked the idea so much that they talked about the concept and some story ideas all the way home that night.
 Boneyard Racers became a spark!

 From Idea to Creation

 Everyone liked the idea and story so much that they agreed to move forward with the production.
-Dedicated film makers, cars, extras, musicians, crew, locations, and more was put together by RCTV producers Preston, and Lindsay, as Neil and David prepared the script with revisions and storyboards.
+Dedicated film makers, cars, extras, musicians, crew, locations, and more was put together by Producers Preston, and Lindsay, as Neil and David prepared the script with revisions and storyboards.
 Additional meetings, auditions, script reads, and camera tests helped to form the style, look, and feel of the Boneyard Racers Film.

 It was important to the entire team that this film stand out as something unique not only in concept, but also in the way it looked.
 Many of the elements in the movie pay homage to other films the team loved but with their own flair to the concepts.
 Who doesn’t like hot cars, cool music, a great party, interesting costumes, memorable characters, and a personal challenge to create some dramatic tension?
 All of these elements are fundamental in a film that is enjoyable across a wide rage of ages.
 In essence, the team wanted to create a movie to be proud of and that they would want to see themselves.